 A hump-shaped pattern is possible for expected excess returns as well.
-This is more surprising because Corollary 3.1 shows that an increase in arbitrageur wealth w_t lowers the market prices of the Brownian risks, which are equal to expected excess returns per unit of risk exposure.
-Offsetting this effect, is that for w_t to the left of the volatility hump, an increase in w_t raises volatility because it raises endogenous risk.
+This is more surprising because Corollary 1 shows that an increase in arbitrageur wealth w_t lowers the market prices of the Brownian risks, which are equal to expected excess returns per unit of risk exposure.
+Offsetting this effect is the fact that for w_t to the left of the volatility hump, an increase in w_t raises volatility because it raises endogenous risk.
 The latter effect can dominate and cause expected excess returns to increase with w_t for small values of w_t .
-Proposition 4.3 shows that when hedgers are short-lived, the latter effect always dominates for $\gamma < K$, and can dominate for larger values of γ as well provided that the parameter z is sufficiently large.
+Proposition 9 shows that when hedgers are short-lived, the latter effect always dominates for $\gamma < K$, and can dominate for larger values of γ as well for sufficiently large z.

-Proposition 4.3 Suppose that hedgers are short-lived.
-For small arbitrageur wealth w_t , an increase in w_t raises the expected excess return of each asset in absolute value, if $\gamma < K$.
+PROPOSITION 9: Suppose that hedgers are short-lived.
+For small arbitrageur wealth w_t , an increase in w_t raises the expected excess return of each asset in absolute value if $\gamma < K$.
 If $\gamma > K$, then the same result holds provided that $z > \frac{\gamma\left(\frac{r}{\rho-r}\gamma+1\right)}{\gamma+1}$.

-Figure 2 plots the Sharpe ratios, expected excess returns, volatilities and correlations of long-maturity assets as a function of arbitrageur wealth for long-lived hedgers and for $\gamma = 0.5$ and 2.
-Consistent with Propositions 4.2 and 4.3, shown for short-lived hedgers, volatility and correlation are hump-shaped in arbitrageur wealth, and the hump-shape carries through to expected excess returns.
+Figure 2 plots the Sharpe ratios, expected excess returns, volatilities, and correlations of longmaturity assets as a function of arbitrageur wealth for long-lived hedgers and for $\gamma = 0.5$ and 2.
+Consistent with Propositions 8 and 9, shown for short-lived hedgers, volatility and correlation are hump-shaped in arbitrageur wealth, and the hump-shape carries through to expected excess returns.
 The comparison across the two values of γ is also interesting.
 As one would expect, Sharpe ratios increase in γ .
 Expected excess returns, however, can be larger for the smaller value of γ .
-This is because when arbitrageurs are less risk-averse, they establish larger positions, and this generates more endogenous risk.
-As in Proposition 4.3, the effect of larger endogenous risk on expected excess returns can dominate that of smaller Sharpe ratios.
+This is because when arbitrageurs are less risk-averse, they establish larger positions and this generates more endogenous risk.
+As in Proposition 9, the effect of larger endogenous risk on expected excess returns can dominate that of smaller Sharpe ratios.